 Why they work

-- consistency: chatbots can answer questions endlessly, without getting tired or frustrated.
+- Consistency; chatbots can answer questions endlessly.
+They never get tired or frustrated.
 It doesn’t matter if the same question is asked for the hundredth time.
-And they will be as friendly at 1 am in the morning as they are at 4 in the afternoon
+And they will be as friendly at 1 in the morning as they are at 4 in the afternoon.

-- capacity: a chatbot can speak any languages and can handle multiple conversations at the same time.
+- Capacity; a chatbot can speak many languages and can handle multiple conversations at the same time.
 It won’t get confused, lose attention, or make mistakes.

-Imagine trying to find an employee that has all these features.
-Someone that works whenever you want, for free and never gets tired.
-An employee that is able to do all of this will always cost you more – and is definitely superhuman!
+Imagine trying to find an employee that has all these qualities.
+An employee that can do all of this will always cost you more money – and is definitely superhuman!
 Moreover, research shows that people don’t seem to care if they are talking to a real human or a robot.
 We merely want to find an answer to our question and put as little effort into finding this as possible.
-It doesn’t matter who helps us, as long as their problem is solved.
+It doesn’t matter who helps us, as long as our problem is solved.

 Use in eCommerce